-Eisai Co., Ltd. (Headquarters: Tokyo, CEO: Haruo Naito, "Eisai") announced today that in a Phase III clinical study (Study 304) of its in-house developed anticancer agent eribulin mesylate ("eribulin", product name: Halaven®) in patients with locally recurrent or metastatic breast cancer in China, eribulin demonstrated a statistically significant extension in the study's primary endpoint of progression free survival (PFS) over the comparator treatment vinorelbine.
+Eisai Co., Ltd. (Headquarters: Tokyo, CEO: Haruo Naito, "Eisai") announced today that the China Food and Drug Administration (CFDA) has accepted for review a New Drug Application (NDA) submitted for Eisai's in-house developed anticancer agent eribulin mesylate ("eribulin", product name: Halaven®) for use in the treatment of patients with locally advanced or metastatic breast cancer in China.

-Conducted in China, Study 304 was a multicenter, open-label, randomized parallel group Phase III clinical study to evaluate the efficacy and safety of eribulin and vinorelbine in 530 female subjects with locally recurrent or metastatic breast cancer, previously treated with at least two and a maximum of five prior chemotherapy regimens, including an anthracycline and a taxane.
-In this study, the primary objective was to assess PFS in both treatment groups.
+The NDA was based on Study 304, a multicenter, open-label, randomized, parallel group Phase III clinical study conducted in China to evaluate the efficacy and safety of eribulin and vinorelbine in 530 female subjects with locally recurrent or metastatic breast cancer, previously treated with at least two and a maximum of five prior chemotherapy regimens, including an anthracycline and a taxane.
+In this study, the primary objective was to assess progression-free survival (PFS) in both treatment groups.
+From the results for the study, eribulin demonstrated a statistically significant extension in PFS over the comparator treatment vinorelbine.

 In addition, the most common adverse events observed in the eribulin group were neutropenia, anaemia, pyrexia, and fatigue/asthenia, which was consistent with the known side-effect profile of eribulin.
-Detailed results of the study have been submitted for presentation at an upcoming academic conference.